Is Labor Covered Under Warranty?

 Labor warranty coverage

-When it comes to warranty coverage for labor, the type of warranty you have makes a difference.
-Factory warranties, which come with new cars, cover labor costs for repairs related to defects in materials or workmanship for a period of time after purchase.
+Factory warranties, which come with new cars, are the most common warranty type that covers labor costs.
+Factory bumper-to-bumper and powertrain warranties cover labor costs for repairs related to defects in materials or workmanship.
 In other words, if a covered part in your powertrain fails due to a manufacturing issue, the warranty will pay for the labor to fix it.

 But factory warranties don’t cover labor for repairs needed due to normal wear and tear, accidents or neglect.
-You'd be responsible for paying the labor costs yourself in these cases.
-(An extended warranty or insurance may also be an option if you need more coverage.)
+You'd be responsible for paying the labor costs yourself in these cases, except in those where car insurance coverage kicks in.

 » LEARN: What does a car warranty cover?